motis-project/motis-page/docs/features/routing.md

 It is important to note that MOTIS delivers routing results that are feasible in reality and respects as many details as possible.
 An example are [through trains](https://en.wikipedia.org/wiki/Through_train) (train, bus, or tram services that change their identity) or [portion workings](https://en.wikipedia.org/wiki/Portion_working) (two or more services that couple/split at some point).
 Other examples are timezones, daylight saving time, or transfer times between tracks at the same platform.

+### Multi Criteria Optimization

+When traveling, there are many criteria to consider.
+Reaching the destination as quick as possible might be one goal.
+However, many travelers also value convenience or do not want to pay a high price.
+Since the trade-off between all criteria maybe different for every traveler, MOTIS computes a non-extensible Pareto set of all optimal connections.
+Therefore, the result set is guaranteed to contain the perfect journey plan for every existing tradeoff.
+This means that even for a single departure time, there can be one optimal journey for each number of transfers when considering only two optimization criteria.
+Optimizing multiple criteria at the same time make the routing algorithmically challenging.

+### Problem Types

+Depending on the use case of the traveler, there are different algorithmic problem descriptions.
+Basically, there are two search directions: the user can either provide an arrival time (interval) or a departure time interval.
+The search hen searches backward (in time) from arrival to departure or forward (in time) from departure to arrival.
+Both types are supported by MOTIS for timetable as well as for intermodal routing.

+If the user is currently traveling (e.g. searching for an alternative connection because the original journey is not feasible anymore due to delays), there is only one departure time: the current point in time.
+The time they need to wait until the first departure should be considered as travel time.
+Therefore, a connection which is 20min faster but departs 30min later still reaches the destination 10min later.
+This scenario / search type is called *OnTrip* in MOTIS.

+However, if the user is planning their journey, it is useful to get an overview of a whole time interval and be able to scroll earlier and later to search for the best trip.
+Here, MOTIS optimizes for "later departure" and "earlier arrival" as Pareto criteria.
+This scenario / search type is called *PreTrip* in MOTIS.

 ### Algorithms

 MOTIS provides multiple state-of-the-art routing algorithms implemented in an efficient manner at its core.
 All of them support the features mentioned above (e.g. through services / portion working) and are guaranteed to compute exactly the same results.
 The following algorithms are implemented in MOTIS: